Posted on

 What is WDR?

 I’m sure if you’ve been shopping for camera systems you’ve noticed, among other acronyms, WDR.
 WDR has become more readily available in Security Cameras in the last couple of years.
 But you may ask, “What is True WDR (or WDR) and why do I need it?
 To explain WDR and what it does is not as complex as you would think.
 WDR stands for Wide Dynamic Range.
 To put it in a nutshell, It’s the ability to produce high quality images across a broad range of light levels.
 In other words, the light coming in from a window may be much more intense than the light by your coffee machine.
-With True WDR, the camera takes pictures of both areas and stitches them together, giving you a better-quality image.
+With True WDR, the surveillance camera takes pictures of both areas and stitches them together, giving you a better-quality image.

 WDR

 The image on the left is a standard Camera without True WDR.
 Notice that the image on the right gives full detail over the entire range of the image.
-The image on the right is using True WDR to delivery a properly exposed image despite the wide range of light levels.
+The image on the right is using a True WDR camera to delivery a properly exposed image despite the wide range of light levels.

 WDR in Security Cameras